translate/pootle/docs/server/commands.rst

   run the :command:`setup` management command in those scenarios.

-This is South's :ref:`migrate command <south:commands>`, which applies migrations to bring the database up to the latest schema revision.
-It is required for releases after 2.5.0, even for a fresh install where you are not upgrading from a previous release.
+This is Django's :ref:`migrate command <django:django-admin>`, which syncs the state of models with the DB and applies migrations for them.

 .. _commands#initdb: